 CCS Fellows develop their computational skills and expand their research experience under the guidance of two mentors.
 Both mentors are faculty members: The first is the student’s research advisor, and the second is identified by the CCS Fellows program and provides the computational research expertise.

 All Fellows have the opportunity to use CCS’s Advanced Computing facilities for their research, and to work closely with CCS faculty and staff.
 No stipend is offered, but there is a cash prize at the end.
-For the 2018-2019 cycle, the deadline for submission of the applications will be after the end of the spring semester, on May 21, 2018.
+For the 2019-2020 cycle, the deadline for submission of the applications will be in the fall semester, on September 30, 2019.

 Competitive applicants have some experience in a computational setting, and are able to outline a cross-disciplinary project that they would like to pursue.